ddttom/pim/README.md

 - Use the sidebar toggle (Filters button) to show/hide the sidebar
 - Create new entries with Ctrl+N or the New Entry button
 - Save entries with Ctrl+S
-- Save As to change entry type (Note/Document/Template/HTML)
+- Save As to change entry type (Note, Document, Template, HTML, Record, Task, Event)
 - Access settings via the gear icon or Ctrl+,
 - Use keyboard shortcuts for common actions

 ## UI Features

+The application features a modern, efficient interface:

+### Main Layout

 - Streamlined toolbar with icon-only buttons and tooltips
+- Collapsible sidebar for maximizing workspace
+- Clean, organized table view for entries
+- Search bar with real-time filtering
 - Content type badges showing current entry type

+### Visual Design

-- Consistent button sizes and spacing
+- Consistent button sizes (40x40px touch targets)
+- Proper spacing and alignment throughout
 - Hover effects and visual feedback
+- Theme-aware styling with light/dark modes
+- Smooth transitions for layout changes

+### Components

 - Modal dialogs for settings and Save As
+- Toast notifications for user feedback
 - Proper z-index management for overlays
-- Theme-aware styling throughout
+- Tooltips with arrow indicators
-- Smooth transitions for layout changes
+- Responsive layout adjustments

 ## Keyboard Shortcuts